MySQL

 Note

-If your MySQL database and Realtime Compute for Apache Flink workspace are in different VPCs, you must connect them via a cross-VPC network or use public network access.
-For more information, see Workspace management and operations and How do I access the public network from a fully managed Flink cluster?.
+If the MySQL database and Realtime Compute for Apache Flink are not in the same VPC, you must establish a cross-VPC network connection or use a public endpoint to access the database.
+For more information, see Manage and operate workspaces and How can a fully managed Flink cluster access the Internet?.

 username